 While the format of patient records may have changed due to disparate systems, integrated data, robust analytics and the increased use of artificial intelligence, the foundation for HIM professionals remains, “if it wasn’t documented, it didn’t happen.”
 However, in some cases, care may have been provided but the documentation was missed.
 HIM professionals must continue to ensure a complete and comprehensive patient record that serves as the “source of truth” and represents the true clinical picture.
 Every record represents a real person, and the data in that record must reflect care provided in the past so it can be effectively utilized for future care, diagnoses, treatment, and payment.

-By taking a holistic approach to managing health information with clinical data interoperability solutions, healthcare organizations can improve data quality, ensure compliant coding, increase revenue, decrease operational expense, lower the risk of quality-related penalties and improve care.
+By taking a holistic approach to managing health information, healthcare organizations can improve data quality, ensure compliant coding, increase revenue, decrease operational expense, lower the risk of quality-related penalties and improve care.
 When you focus on the true clinical picture, your organization can make meaningful use of health information and achieve positive outcomes for both your patients and your business.